-CITI training can be obtained at any point prior to submission of your IRB forms, but you are encouraged to do so as early as possible.
+CITI training can be obtained at any point prior to submission of your IRB forms, but you are encouraged to do so as early as possible (see p.
+10 for details about accessing the training).
 After approval of the D-1 and prior to any data collection, you must obtain WSU Institutional Review Board (IRB) approval to conduct your dissertation research involving human subjects.
 The IRB letter of approval must be submitted to your committee chair and the College of Education Office of Graduate Education before you commence data collection.
 You may submit a copy to the Office of Graduate Education when you receive the confirmation but it must be submitted no later than when your Dissertation/Thesis Acceptance/Final Examination scheduling form is submitted.
 Failure to gain approval prior to data collection shall result in rejection of the final dissertation and prevent you from scheduling the final doctoral examination.